kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ## Rest day in Yunomine

-Today we'll head over to *Yunomine*, a small hot springs village.
-Tsuboyu is renowed as Japan's oldest onsen and a UNESCO World Heritage site.
+Today we'll head over to *Yunomine* (湯の峰), a small hot springs village. *Tsuboyu* (つぼ湯) is renowed as Japan's oldest onsen and a UNESCO World Heritage site.
 If things go according to plan, we'll chill, soak in hot water, and sit on a bench until our butts go numb.
 We'll watch birds flying, kids playing and trees dancing.

 We wake up to a chaotic morning, rushed and on empty stomachs.
 Google Maps had told us cafés and restaurants would be open today, but guess what, they were closed.
 Walking through streets on an empty stomach to find closed doors isn't fun.
 Fortunately, we stumble upon a small grocery store and throw together the quickest breakfast before check-out.